PE-22-28

 Also known as: Spadin analog

-Cognitive Performance (primary)Mood
+Cognitive Performance (primary)Mood & Anxiety

 PE-22-28 is a synthetic peptide derived from spadin, which inhibits TREK-1 potassium channels.
 TREK-1 channels are involved in mood regulation — their deletion in animal models produces antidepressant-like effects.
 PE-22-28 was designed to replicate this effect pharmacologically.
 The concept is scientifically interesting but the evidence is almost entirely from animal models.

-What the Research Says
+What Does the Research Actually Show?

 • Subcutaneous injection (when used) carries standard injection risks.

-If you are on SSRIs, SNRIs, or other antidepressants: TREK-1 channels interact with serotonergic signaling, and the interaction profile between PE-22-28 and serotonergic medications has not been studied.
+If you are on SSRIs, SNRIs or other antidepressants: TREK-1 channels interact with serotonergic signaling, and the interaction profile between PE-22-28 and serotonergic medications has not been studied.
 Combining a TREK-1 inhibitor with an SSRI or SNRI without supervision is exactly the kind of unstudied interaction that should give you pause.
 Your prescribing psychiatrist must be involved.

 If you are pregnant or breastfeeding: No safety data exists.
 Absolute contraindication.